 In this post, you will learn how to work with modals in Selenium WebDriver.
 There are two main types of modals.
 The first type is purely informative and does not require any user input.
 However, the second type of modal may require user input.

-A modal is a popup window that is displayed on top of the current page.
-There are different types of modals.
-Some can be very simple as in the following example.
+A modal is a popup window displayed on top of the current page, and there are different types of modals.
+Some can be very simple, as in the following example.

 As you can see, this modal only displays a message and a button that a user can click on to close the modal.

 You may need to fill out a form in other modals.

 Notice that this modal not only contains a button to close the modal but that it also contains a form.

 It is important to note that all modals require immediate attention.
 That means that a user must either interact with the modal or dismiss.
 Otherwise, they won’t be able to return to the main web page.

 The main difference between a modal and an alert box is that modals do not require unique methods to work with them.
 For example, before interacting with an alert box, a user must switch to it.